keithbugeja/pixardis-web/README.md

 ## Final Final Note

+Yeah, it’s mostly in jest.
+Don’t take it personally — unless you wrote the original display firmware.
+Then yes, take it very personally.

+The compiler and VM were actually written 2–3 years ago.
+I couldn’t release the source at the time without detonating a live university assignment.
+Now the assignment's been retired and the embargo is lifted.
+So here it is.
 This project is held together by duct tape, compiler warnings, and poor decisions.
 Yes, it runs.
 No, I don’t know why.
+If the code’s ugly, that’s your problem.
+If it’s beautiful, that’s by accident.

 Enjoy it, fork it, flame it, whatever.
 Just don’t @ me about lifetimes.

+This last part reads like a LinkedIn post.

+Agree?